jnissenbaum18/startrekrewrites/_posts/2021-09-13-voy-neverending-night-1.md

 From behind him, he could hear the characteristic hum of the turbolift slowing to a halt.
 After a moment, the doors opened with a swishing sound.
 Chakotay stood up and turned in time to see Seven of Nine step onto the bridge.
 As usual, she wore her blonde hair in a very formal bun.
 She never wore a starfleet uniform, rather she was dressed in a form fitting epidermal suit which today was colored dark brown.
 Having been freed from the Borg, the suit had helped her skin heal from the trauma of having her cybernetic implants removed.
 Though one piece of her ocular implant remained, which covered her left eyebrow.

-Chakotay noted that she carried a PADD with her, most likely her latest astrometric telemetry report.
+Chakotay noted that she carried a small flat silver Personal Access Display Device with her.
+The PADD most likely contained her latest astrometric telemetry report.
 “Seven, I want good news.”
 He said.
 “That’s an order.”

 Seven stepped around the railing that separated the aft end of the bridge from the fore.
 “I cannot comply.
 There is no good news to report.”
 She handed the PADD to Chakotay.
 “I have completed my astrometric survey of the surrounding region.
 There are no star systems within two hundred and fifty light years of our current position.”